obiyoag/track_contents/track5.md

 ### Rank

 Outstanding contributions will be recognized with awards, similar to [MM-WHS 2017](https://zmiclab.github.io/zxh/0/mmwhs/)<d-cite key="whs3"></d-cite> .
 Submissions will be evaluated based on
+- the test results,
 - the novelty of their methodologies,
-- the quality of the manuscript,
+- the quality of their manuscript, and
-- the clarity of their presentation, and
+- the clarity of their presentation.
-- the empirical results.

-For empirical results, both in-sample performance from seen centers and generalization capabilities at the unseen center will be considered.
+For test results, both in-sample performance from seen centers and generalization capabilities at the unseen center will be considered.
 The empirical results will be ranked by averaging the performance scores from both scenarios.

 ## Rules